exoscale/terraform-provider-exoscale/website/docs/r/security_group.html.markdown

 * `tags` - A dictionary of tags (key/value).
 To remove all tags, set `tags = {}`.

+## Attributes Reference

+In addition to the arguments listed above, the following attributes are exported:

+* `id` - The ID of the Security Group.

 ## Import

 An existing Security Group can be imported as a resource by name or ID: